Top of Page.

 Opportunities Increase in the value of portfolio companies and expansion of investment and financing opportunities due to the need for environmentally protective technologies and alternative products and services with a smaller environmental impact

 Companies depend on natural capital to conduct their business activities, but also impact natural capital through those business activities.
 To determine the nature-related dependencies and impacts that we should emphasize in our portfolio, we prepared sector-based heatmaps.
-We selected sectors based on (1) assessments of the degrees of dependence and impact of each sector performed using ENCORE*1, 2 (a nature-related risk analysis tool developed by the Natural Capital Finance Alliance etc.), (2) our investment balance in each sector, and (3) the TNFD priority sectors, and attempted to visualize the nature-related risks we should focus on.
+We selected sectors based on (1) assessments of the degrees of dependence and impact of each sector performed using ENCORE, (2) our investment balance in each sector, and (3) the TNFD priority sectors, and attempted to visualize the nature-related risks we should focus on.

 Heatmap of major nature-related dependencies and impacts of our equity and corporate bond portfolios